Denisbeder/highload-lemp/README.md

-# Highload Webserver Installation
+# Highload LEMP Installation
 This bash script will install NGINX, PHP, MEMCACHED, REDIS, MONIT on your Ubuntu and configure it to maximize its performance of website serving.

 ## Features
+* All-in-one one "click" installation of the [LEMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) environment
 * [Nginx](https://launchpad.net/~hda-me/+archive/ubuntu/nginx-stable) will be installed with the ability to dynamically load or disable any preloaded module
+* [Backup] Will be created for your current Nginx, PHP, REDIS and MySQL/MariaDB installations
-* Some core settings of [Nginx](https://nginx.org/en/docs/http/ngx_http_core_module.html) that are often underestimated are configured properly
+* Some core settings of [Nginx](https://nginx.org/en/docs/http/ngx_http_core_module.html) and [MariaDB](https://mariadb.com/kb/en/library/server-system-variables/) that are often underestimated are configured properly
 * [OPcache](http://php.net/manual/en/book.opcache.php) is enabled and configured for PHP-FPM
-* [Monit](https://mmonit.com/monit/) will be configured to watch after SSH, Nginx, PHP, MEMCACHED, REDIS and restart them in case of an emergency
+* [Monit](https://mmonit.com/monit/) will be configured to watch after SSH, Nginx, PHP, MEMCACHED, REDIS and MySQL / MariaDB and restart them in case of an emergency
-* This configuration was tested in heavy loaded environment (>500k requests to a webserver a day) more then six months straight
+* This configuration was tested in heavy loaded environment (>500k requests to a LEMP a day) more then six months straight
 * Don't struggle anymore with adding new server blocks to Nginx when you add new websites to your server

 ## Getting started